yangbo-ujn/Hackintosh-ASUS-ROG-STRIX-Z390I-ITX-Intel-9700K/README.md

 Audio (ALC1220) with DP

-Bluetooth
+On board Bluetooth

 4. Not Working

-WIFI (Intel 9560 on ASUS ROG STRIX Z390I)
+WIFI (Intel 9560 on ASUS ROG STRIX Z390I Motherboard)